ByAUJay

 Definition and Core Principles

-Cross-chain atomic swaps are smart contract or cryptographic protocols allowing two parties to exchange assets across different blockchains directly, without third-party custodians.
-They guarantee atomicity—either both exchanges succeed, or neither does—preventing partial or failed transactions.
+Cross-chain atomic swaps are pretty cool smart contract or cryptographic protocols that let two people trade assets directly across different blockchains, no need for third-party custodians.
+The best part?
+They ensure atomicity--this means that either both exchanges go off without a hitch, or neither does--so you can kiss those partial or failed transactions goodbye.

 Why Atomicity Matters

-- Security: Reduced risk of theft or fraud.
+- Security: There's a lower chance of theft or fraud happening.

-- Decentralization: Enhances blockchain interoperability without centralized exchanges.
+- Decentralization: Boosts blockchain interoperability without needing centralized exchanges.

 Underlying Technologies & Protocols